 Household Trash: As a last resort, you can dispose of medication in the trash.
 Make sure you mix medicines with an unpalatable substance like dirt, kitty litter, or used coffee grounds to discourage consumption, then place the mixture in a sealed container such as a plastic bag and throw it in your household trash.
 If using the original container, make sure to remove any personal information.

 Recycling Pill Bottles: If your pill bottles are EMPTY, you may recycle them in your single stream bin (If you have large quantities, please contact us to arrange a delivery).
-Before you put them in your recycling bin, remove any personal information from the bottle and completely remove and separate any paper instructions, foil or paper tops.
+Before you put them in your recycling bin, remove any personal information from the bottle and completely remove and separate any paper instructions, foil or paper tops (Tip: put your bottles in your freezer for awhile and the labels will peel right off!).
 Leave the lid screwed onto the bottle and toss it in.

 Have questions on something else?
 Check out our Where Do I Take This tool for an easy guide.
 If you’re wondering about the Sioux Falls Sharps and Needles disposal program, visit the city’s website to learn about the free drop off locations.